-University: P. J. Šafá rik University in Košice Faculty: Faculty of A rts Course ID: ÚTVŠ/ KP/12 Course name: Survival Course Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 2., 4.
-Course level: I., II.
-Prerequisities: active participationeffective performan sful course completion: in line with the study rule of procedure and course guidelines, ce of all the tasks defined in the course syllabus course syllabus and r Performance standard Upon completion of r - acquire knowledge - obtain theoretical kn connected with survir - be able to resist a environment, - be able implement rates relevant knowledge and skills in the field, which content is defined in the ecommended literature. d: the course students are able to meet the performance standard and should: about safe stay and movement in natural environment, nowledge and practical skills to solve extraordinary and demanding situations val and minimization of damage to health, nd face situations related to overcoming barriers and obstacles in natural the acquired knowledge as an instructor during summer sport camps for ithin recreational sport.
-Preparation and gut Objective and subjic Principles of hygic Fire building Movement in the ut Shelters Food preparation at Rappelling, Tyrolizion ourse: uct and safety in the movement in unfamiliar natural environment uidance of a hike tour ective danger in the mountains ene and prevention of damage to health in extreme conditions unfamiliar terrain, orientation and navigation and water filtering abs
+rik University in Košice Faculty: Faculty of A .rts Course ID: ÚTVŠ/ KP/12 Course name: Survival Course Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 2 Recommended seme ster/trimester of the course: 2., 4.
+Course level: I., II., F Prerequisities: - active participation sful course completion: in line with the study rule of procedure and course guidelines, ce of all the tasks defined in the course syllabus course syllabus and r Performance standard Upon completion of t - acquire knowledge - obtain theoretical kn connected with survir - be able to resist a environment, - be able implement children and youth w the course students are able to meet the performance standard and should: about safe stay and movement in natural environment, nowledge and practical skills to solve extraordinary and demanding situations val and minimization of damage to health, nd face situations related to overcoming barriers and obstacles in natural the acquired knowledge as an instructor during summer sport camps for ithin recreational sport.
+Preparation and gu Objective and subj Principles of hygie Fire building Movement in the u Shelters Food preparation a Rappelling, Tyrolia ourse: Let and safety in the movement in unfamiliar natural environment didance of a hike tour ective danger in the mountains one and prevention of damage to health in extreme conditions unfamiliar terrain, orientation and navigation abs